-Agencies involved in frequent transfers of data from another system to their system with a lesser classification SHOULD clear at least one privileged user to the classification of the higher system.
+Agencies involved in frequent transfers of data from another system to their system with a lesser classification SHOULD ensure at least one privileged user has a security clearance level commensurate the classification of the higher system.

 16.4.
 Privileged Access Management